Internet outage latest | Airlines, businesses hit by global technology disruption

 LONDON — The chief executive of the cybersecurity company at the heart of a worldwide Microsoft outage says it is working to fix a defect sent out in a Windows update.

-“This is not a security incident or cyberattack,” CrowdStrike CEO George Kurtz said on the social platform X. “The issue has been identified, isolated and a fix has been deployed.”
+“This is not a security incident or cyberattack,” CrowdStrike CEO George Kurtz posted on X. “The issue has been identified, isolated and a fix has been deployed.”

 Kurtz said there was a defect in a “single content update for Windows hosts.”
-Mac and Linux hosts were not affected.
+Mac and Linux hosts weren’t affected.

 The company referred customers to its support portal for updates.